clh124/SG-JND/README.md

 # SG-JND
-This is a repository for the models proposed in the paper "SG-JND: SEMANTIC-GUIDED JUST NOTICEABLE DISTORTION PREDICTOR FOR IMAGE COMPRESSION".https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10648250
+This is a repository for the models proposed in the paper "[SG-JND: SEMANTIC-GUIDED JUST NOTICEABLE DISTORTION PREDICTOR FOR IMAGE COMPRESSION(https://ieeexplore.ieee.org/stamp/stamp.jsp?)tp=&arnumber=10648250]".